-The property has been the subject of several previous rezoning, subdivision and development proposals in recent years.
+The property has been the subject of several previous rezoning, subdivision and development proposals in recent years that have not progressed for a variety of reasons.
+A Conservation Management Plan has now been prepared for the property which has underpinned a Masterplan that sees priority given to heritage, environment conservation and community.